typelevel/Laika/docs/introduction/intro.md

 * Template-based Site Generation

-* Support for tables of contents, autonumbering of documents and sections and convenient cross-linking between documents for all supported markup formats
+* Support for tables of contents, convenient cross-linking between documents and auto-numbering of documents and sections for all supported markup formats

 * Custom Directives (tags) for templates and text markup, with type-safe and concise DSL for their declaration